PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 Once you have a rootfs update payload, follow these steps to update the device:

-1. Transfer rootfs update `tar` file to the `/scratch` partition on device:
+1. Transfer the rootfs update tar file to the `/scratch` partition on the device:

    ```
    $ mbl-cli copy <rootfs update payload> <destination on device under the /scratch partition> [address]